rich/php-hoptoad-notifier/README.markdown

 This is a simple [Hoptoad](http://hoptoadapp.com) notifier for PHP.
 It's been used in a few production sites now with success.
 It's not quite as fully featured as the official Ruby notifier but it works well.

+# Thanks

+Big thanks to Lou Kosak and Till Klampaeckel who have both contributed extensively to this project.

 # Limitations

 This notifier does not contain two big features from the Ruby notifier.
 The two are error filtering and deploy tracking.
 Error filtering will be coming in a future release.